marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/03.Local-Setup/README.md

 ## 4. Frontend: Environment Variables

-Because the frontend application is deployed by uploading static files to S3, the environment variables have to be injected on build-time.
+Because the Frontend-Application is deployed by uploading static files to S3, the environment variables have to be injected on build-time.
 For more details see the [Frontend Documentation](../../todo-frontend/README.md#environment-variables).
 To archive the highest dev/prod parity as possible, there are no variables injected via the `docker-compose.yml` file.
 The frontend application completely relies on its own environment variable file.

 In the frontend project (`/todo-frontend`) there is a template file (`TEMPLATE.env`).
 For local development, the file `dev.env` is used.
 For AWS, the file `production.env` is used.